Investment Committee Mandate

 - At least annually:

-- review and change as appropriate the range of investment options available under the Company's defined contribution pension plan, and review and, upon agreement, approve any changes recommended by management regarding the investment managers retained for each investment option; and
+- review and change as appropriate the range of investment options available under the Company's defined contribution pension plan, and review and, upon agreement, approve any changes recommended by the Management Pension Committee regarding the investment managers retained for each investment option.

 - At least quarterly: